 What are your main interests and inspirations when writing music now?

 I draw from the city around me, the musicians I play with and the various things that happen in my life, which I try to keep as fun and full of love as possible.
 London is a great place to meet other musicians and everyone’s always desperate to find their musical soul mates.
 I’ve been very influenced by New Orleans music of the last 120 years, and I try to channel the soul grooves of this music into what I write.

 Yeah, I basically just write music that I like to listen to, it’s pretty simple.
-For sure, some of the pastiche or traditional styles, like the 40s swing album (DWJAZZ 11), is directly inspired by that era and arrangement styles.
+For sure, some of the pastiche or traditional styles, like the 40s swing album, is directly inspired by that era and arrangement styles.
 Otherwise I just get writing, and try to get lost a little bit in a sound world which then ends up as a tune.
 Then I iron it out a bit into the 3 mins or so that I know works well for users of de Wolfe libraries.

-The didgeridoo album (The Didgeridoo - DEWEB34) was mega fun to make as I spent a while with Bear Love, a top London player, learning about his didgeridoos, magos, yidaki and clapsticks.
+The didgeridoo album was mega fun to make as I spent a while with Bear Love, a top London player, learning about his didgeridoos, magos, yidaki and clapsticks.
 Did you know that didgeridoos are hollowed out by termites?
 Amazing.
 Covering lots of musical ground as I do with de Wolfe does mean that I get to immerse myself in other people’s musical world for a bit, which I love.

 You are an extremely busy person.
 What other things are you involved with?

+I recently scored my first show for Royal Court Theatre, and I’m also writing an immersive musical with a friend of mine.
+We hope this will involve the audience bringing any instruments they play – each night there will be a totally different orchestration.
 I’ve also just finished writing music for a really cool new immersive bar experience by my friends Bompas & Parr in Borough Market, London, where you breathe in your drinks instead of taking them in a glass.
 I worked on their boob bouncy castle last year in New York and love all of their projects.
 It’s always off the wall!